sveiljs/sveil-cli/README.md

 ## Usage

-Here's auto documentation, that you can run it by your own in any time:
+Here's auto documentation, that you can run by your own in any time:

 ```
 sveil